-My name is Matt Day, I'm a 34 year old Platform Architect at Pivotal.
+My name is Matt Day, I'm a 36 year old Hybrid Cloud Specialist at Google.
 I love computers, apps and technology.
-Pivotal is the perfect place for me!
+Google is the perfect place for me!

 I grew up in Swindon, Wiltshire and now live in Royal Wootton Bassett, just south of my home town.
 From an early age I've always been interested in computers.
 From my very first computer (Amiga 500) through the days of DOS and programming in Basic, they were a close part of my upbringing.
 So much so, that I knew from the age of 6 or 7 that I wanted to be in the computer industry when I grew up.